nesquena/backburner/README.md

 ## Why Backburner?

+Backburner is well tested and has a familiar, no-nonsense approach to job processing but that is of secondary importance.
 Let's face it; there are a lot of options for background job processing.
 [DelayedJob](https://github.com/collectiveidea/delayed_job), and [Resque](https://github.com/defunkt/resque) are the first that come to mind immediately.
 So, how do we make sense of which one to use?
 And why use Backburner over other alternatives?

-The key to understanding the differences lies in understanding the different projects and protocols that underlie these popular queue libraries.
-Every job queue requires a queue store that jobs are put into and popped out of.
+The key to understanding the differences lies in understanding the different projects and protocols that power these popular queue libraries under the hood.
+Every job queue requires a queue store that jobs are put into and pulled out of.
 In the case of Resque, jobs are processed through **Redis**, a persistent key-value store.
-In the case of DelayedJob, jobs are processed through **ActiveRecord** and a database such as PostgreSQL.
+In the case of DelayedJob, jobs are processed through

-Backburner is well tested and has a familiar, no-nonsense approach to handling job processing but that is of secondary importance.
+**ActiveRecord** and a database such as PostgreSQL.

-The work queue underlying these gems tells you infinitely more about the differences.
+The work queue underlying these gems tells you infinitely more about the differences then anything else.
-Beanstalk is arguably the best solution for job queues available today for many reasons.
+Beanstalk is probably the best solution for job queues available today for many reasons.
 The real question then is...
 "Why Beanstalk?".

 ## Why Beanstalk?